top of page

 Pomodoro: A great pasta and an even better study method

 I love both the pasta and the method.
 Unfortunately, I’m not the best cook, so I can’t give you tips on how to make perfect pomodoro pasta.
 But luckily, I am pretty good at using the Pomodoro technique.
 What is the Pomodoro method?
 If you haven’t heard of it before, the Pomodoro technique is a time management method that breaks study or work into 25-minute sessions, followed by short 5-minute breaks.
 And after four of these, there’s a longer break for about twenty minutes.
-I
+It

 Me vs. Blurting: Who won?

 What is blurting?
 It is an active recall study method where you read a chapter, close the book, and write down everything you remember.
 Yep, that’s it.
 Sounds easy right?
 Well, I wouldn’t be so sure.
 It looks simple, but it’s not.
-For example, you need the mental strength not to get distracted and actually write down everything .
+For example, you need the mental strength not to get distracted and actually write down everything.
 Also, sometimes it just gets overwhelming.
 My experience with it I decided to try this method while studying for a history and geography test.
-Bef
+Befo

 Preventing my annual "I did nothing all summer" crisis